Guided small group motorcycle tour of World Heritage sites in Victoria and South Australia

 - Righting the wrongs of the Sunraysia sultana’s confusing history

 - Burra, South Australia: Travel guide and things to do

 From Mt Gambier we travel onto to Port Fairy.
-In the afternoon we enjoy have a 1/2 walking around this coastal small town learning about its history, the relationship to and the curiosity of the mahogany ship as well as an introduction to the shipwreck coast.
+In the afternoon we enjoy have a 1/2 day tour walking around this coastal small town learning about its history, the relationship to Melbourne and the curiosity of the mahogany ship as well as an introduction to the shipwreck coast.

 Today we spend several hours visiting the Budj Bim cultural landscape, a UNESCO World Heritage site since 2019.
 Gunditjmara Traditional Owners have known for over six millennia that their Budj Bim Cultural Landscape is special.
 Gunditjmara stories and oral histories document their cultural knowledge, practices, and material culture.
 This knowledge is supported by scientific research and historical documents.
 Thirty thousand years ago their ancestors witnessed the eruption of the Budj Bim volcano, where the Ancestral Being, Budj Bim (Big Head) transformed himself into part of the landscape.
 Today Gunditjmara refer to their cultural landscape as Budj Bim.